Iran–Pakistan relations: Balochistan conflict

 Both Iran and Pakistan face attacks by Baloch separatist militants in restive Balochistan region, leading to souring relations and mutual recriminations.
-The Balochistan Liberation Army and the Jaish ul-Adl are often accused of operating in each other's territory.
+The Balochistan Liberation Army (BLA) and the Jaysh al-Adl have often accused of operating in each other's territory.

 In 2019, following a suicide bombing in Khash–Zahedan which killed 27 Islamic Revolutionary Guard Corps and wounded 13 others, Iranian officials criticized Pakistan.
 Iranian Major General Mohammad Ali Jafari asked Pakistan to conduct a crackdown against armed group Jaish ul-Adl before Tehran takes revenge on the group.
 In February 2019, Bahram Ghasemi, speaking for the Foreign Ministry of Iran, said it would not tolerate what it saw as Pakistan's "inability to stop cross-border attacks in Iran".
 Pakistan, in turn, offered Iran cooperation in investigating the bombing and expressed sympathy for the victims of the attack.
 A Pakistani delegation was due to travel to Iran.
 On 12 May 2020 following a terrorist attack on the Pakistan-Iran border which killed six Pakistani soldiers and injured 1, COAS General Qamar Javed Bajwa and Chief of General Staff of the Armed Forces of the Islamic Republic of Iran Mohammad Bagheri had a telephonic conversation in which both commanders discussed ways to deal with the current ongoing COVID-19 pandemic and border security and then agreed to enhance border security.

 In September 2021, the Pakistani military said one of its soldiers was killed and another soldier was injured in an attack that "targeted a Frontier Corps border post from Iranian territory".
 No group claimed responsibility and Iranian authorities did not comment.
 In June 2023, there was a terrorist attack at the Iran Pakistan border.
 Some Pakistan border patrol officers were killed.
 A few days before that, there was another terrorist attack at the border and 5 Iranian border patrol officers were killed.